eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Postoperative Details

-The ideal technique by which a flap can be assessed is only theoretical and practically varies depending on the flap, the patient, available equipment, and other factors.
+The ideal technique by which a flap can be assessed is only theoretical and practically varies depending on the flap, the patient, the available equipment, and other factors.
 Based on individual preference, cost, and familiarity with monitoring techniques, various monitors are available.
-The criterion standard, direct visualization and assessment of capillary refill with or without needle prick, is the most reliable in trained hands.
-Devices that may assist nurses or residents in monitoring a flap include a standard Doppler placed over the pedicle or a laser Doppler.
+Direct visualization and assessment of capillary refill with or without needle prick is very reliable in trained hands.
+An implantable Doppler device is an excellent tool for the well-trained surgeon, as well as for the ancillary staff and family members involved in patient care.
+[9] This technology is routinely used in our practice and has been proven to increase the detection of immediate/incipient vascular problems with a sensitivity of 87% and specificity of 99%.
 Arterial problems usually manifest within 24 hours; venous congestion often develops 48-72 hours postoperatively.
 Frequent evaluation and careful monitoring allow for early identification of problems.

 Fluid balance and overall patient condition are monitored, as well.
-The authors use prophylactic antibiotics and steroids for 24 hours; many routinely use prophylactic antibiotics much longer.
-An aspirin (325 mg) is administered rectally, orally, or per feeding tube starting on the first postoperative day; many administer the medication immediately after the patient leaves the operating room.
+The authors use prophylactic antibiotics for 24 hours, although many routinely use prophylactic antibiotics for much longer periods.
+We do not routinely heparinize or give preoperative or postoperative aspirin to these patients.

 The patient is allowed to ambulate in a non–weight-bearing fashion on the second postoperative day.
 The splint is removed and the skin graft assessed on the fifth postoperative day.
 The patient is then allowed to bear weight, using a walker or other assistive device, if necessary.
 When a skin graft is not used, the splint is not placed, and the patient is allowed to bear weight on the second day following surgery.